Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The U.S. Patriot Act includes changes to the federal requirements for a hazardous materials "H" endorsement.

 The Patriot Act requires a background check, including fingerprinting, for all drivers renewing or transferring the "H" endorsement and for drivers who are applying for the "H" endorsement for the first time.
-Drivers are also required to complete form MV3735, the Hazardous Materials Endorsement Application.
+Drivers are also required to complete form MV3735, the Drivers License Hazardous Materials Endorsement Application.
 Successful completion of the "H" knowledge test is also required.

 Persons who applied for an "H" endorsement before January 31, 2005 will not be required to complete an application, nor submit to fingerprinting until a later date.
 They will be notified within the next four years that they must comply with the fingerprinting and background check requirements.